wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 This section allows you to configure appenders individually.
 Log4j2 allows logging requests to print to multiple destinations.
 These output destinations are called 'Appenders'.
 You can attach several appenders to one logger.

+!!!
+Note
+    If the output destination is in another environment (such as a cloud storage), you need to [use custom log appenders](#using-custom-log-appenders).

 -   **CARBON_CONSOLE**: Logs to the console when the server is running.
 -   **CARBON_LOGFILE**: Writes the logs to `MI_HOME/repository/logs/wso2carbon.log`.
 -   **SERVICE_APPENDER**: Writes service invocations to `MI_HOME/repository/logswso2-MI-service.log`.